aesvic/aesvic/README.md

 </p>

 ***
-. . . graphic creds ; graphics were all made by me !
+. . . graphic creds ; graphics were all made by me ! coding crds to user shinminase & kittinanx on github, they're rlly cool !!! :3